ZhangNingSAU/Spring-2021-CSCI-360-Database-Mgmt-Systems/Slides/Chapter09.md

 -- connect to the monitor as the root user mysql --user=root

--- create a MySQL user hugh (with no password!)
+-- we can not create a user without password using GRANT ALL ON music.* TO 'hugh'@'localhost', we need to use CREATE USER statement
+-- 'hugh'@'localhost' has no privileges.
+CREATE USER 'hugh'@'localhost'
+-- grant privileges now
 GRANT ALL ON music.* TO 'hugh'@'localhost';

 -- allows him to pass on his privileges for the music database to other users